Bowen Hills, Queensland: Education

 There are no schools in Bowen Hills.
-The nearest government primary schools are Brisbane Central State School in neighbouring Spring Hill to the south-west and Ascot State School in Ascot to the north-east.
+The nearest government primary schools are Brisbane Central State School in neighbouring Spring Hill to the south-west, Ascot State School in Ascot to the north-east, and New Farm State School in New Farm to the south-east.
 The nearest government secondary schools are Kelvin Grove State College in Kelvin Grove to the west and Kedron State High School in Kedron to the north.

 Amenitites

 The Twelfth Night Theatre, with live theatre, is in Bowen Hills.
 Many well-known actors have appeared in plays at the Twelfth Night Theatre, including Derek Fowlds, John Inman, Jon English and Drew Forsythe.

 The Old Museum, in Gregory Terrace, Bowen Hills, was the former location of the Queensland Museum until the museum's move to the Queensland Cultural Centre during the 1980s.
 The building is now home to the Queensland Youth Orchestras and provides rehearsal and performance space for many other community music and arts groups.

 A major feature on the Brisbane calendar of events, the Royal Queensland Show (the Ekka), is held each year at the Brisbane Exhibition Grounds at Bowen Hills.

 Bowen Park is a small public pleasure garden with a long history dating back to 1863.

 Perry Park Stadium is a sports ground, mostly used for soccer.

 There are a number of parks in the area: